by James Michaud

 I decided that I hadn’t driven six hours to stand in lift lines and ski on crowded trails.
 Without thinking twice, I turned the car around, headed back to Autoroute 10, and drove west toward Montreal.
 Twenty minutes later, I left the highway at exit 78.
 But instead of following the dozens of cars heading south toward Bromont, the popular resort known for attracting hordes of day-tripping Montrealers, I turned north toward the humble village of Granby: home to one of the best-kept secrets of Eastern Canada: Mont Shefford.
 The only reason I knew of it was because I had come across an enthusiastic thread on the French-Canadian website ZoneSki that went on at length about the uncrowded, no-frills skiing there.

-No question, the ZoneSkiers were on the money about Shefford.
-Here was a real-life trip in the way-back machine: an old-fashioned community hill with two t-bars serving 1,000 vertical feet, about 15 official trails, lots of trees, and absolutely no snowmaking.
+No question, the ZoneSkiers were on the money about Mont Shefford.
+Here was a real-life trip in the way-back machine: an old-fashioned community hill with two t-bars serving 1,000 vertical feet, about 15 official trails, lots of ski hors piste, and absolutely no snowmaking.
 As I was slowly dragged up the hill, I got a first-hand look at what was on the menu that day: a half-foot of sporadically tracked-up powder on the “groomed” trails, and untouched knee-high fluff in the trees.

 After four phenomenal runs through perfectly spaced trees on the skier’s far left, I could see that, on a decent percentage of the mountain, very little of the terrain had been significantly altered.
 Just a few trees had been removed here and there, creating the impression that you’re skiing through someone’s extended backyard.
 And although I began the day snickering at its modest size, within a half hour, I realized that, with full coverage, Shefford couldn’t be skied out so quickly.
 The area’s tagline, “Une Montagne à Decouvrir (A Mountain To Discover),” apparently hadn’t been chosen arbitrarily.